Opentelemetry2

 camel.opentelemetry2.enabled = true

-# camel.opentelemetry2.traceProcessors = true When starting the application, you may need to configure a few OpenTelemetry SDK variables, as you can see in te following example:
+# camel.opentelemetry2.traceProcessors = true When starting your application, you may also need to configure OpenTelemetry SDK system properties.
+For example:

-$ java -Dotel.metrics.exporter=none -Dotel.logs.exporter=none -jar my-app.jar Java Agent
+java -Dotel.metrics.exporter=none -Dotel.logs.exporter=none -jar my-app.jar Using the OpenTelemetry Java Agent

 java -javaagent:path/to/opentelemetry-javaagent.jar \